-ILLINOIS Program components (continued) Notwithstanding any provision of the controlled substances act, the drug paraphernalia control act, or any other law, no employee or volunteer of or participant in a program established under this act shall be charged with or prosecuted for possession of any of the following: (1) needles, hypodermic syringes, or other drug consumption paraphernalia obtained from or returned, directly or indirectly, to a program established under this Act; (2) residual amounts of a controlled substance contained in used needles, used hypodermic syringes, or other used drug consumption paraphernalia obtained from or returned, directly or indirectly, to a program established under this act; (3) drug adulterant testing supplies obtained from or returned, directly or indirectly, to a program established under this act or a pharmacy, hospital, clinic, or other health care facility or medical office dispensing drug adulterant testing supplies in accordance with this act; or (4) any residual amounts of controlled substances used in the course of testing the controlled substance to determine the chemical composition and potential threat of the substances obtained for consumption that are obtained from or returned, directly or indirectly, to a program established under this act.
-Miscellaneous provisions this section are not subject to civil liability for the arrest or filing of charges.
+ILLINOIS Program components (continued) adulterant testing supplies; and (9) if feasible, access to fentanyl test strips to test for the presence of fentanyl, a fentanyl analog, or a drug adulterant within a controlled substance.
+Notwithstanding any provision of the controlled substances act, the drug paraphernalia control act, or any other law, no employee or volunteer of or participant in a program established under this act shall be charged with or prosecuted for possession of any of the following: (1) needles, hypodermic syringes, or other drug consumption paraphernalia obtained from or returned, directly or indirectly, to a program established under this Act; (2) residual amounts of a controlled substance contained in used needles, used hypodermic syringes, or other used drug consumption paraphernalia obtained from or returned, directly or indirectly, to a program established under this act; (3) drug adulterant testing supplies obtained from or returned, directly or indirectly, to a program established under this act or a pharmacy, hospital, clinic, or other health care facility or medical office dispensing drug adulterant testing supplies in accordance with this act; or (4) any residual amounts of controlled substances used in the course of testing the controlled substance to determine the chemical composition and potential threat of the substances obtained for consumption that are obtained from or returned, directly or indirectly, to a program established under this act.
+Police officers who arrest or charge a person who is thereafter determined to be entitled to immunity from prosecution under this section are not subject to civil liability for the arrest or filing of charges.
 Prior to the commencement of operations, the organization shall submit to the department of public health the name of the organization, agency, group, person, or entity operating the program, the areas and populations to be served by the program, and the methods by which the program will meet the requirements of this section.

+ILLINOIS Miscellaneous provisions 301/5-23 - permits the department of public health to provide for the production and publication, in electronic and other formats, of drug overdose prevention, recognition, and response literature and develop and disseminate curricula for use by professionals, organizations, individuals, or committees interested in the prevention of fatal and nonfatal overdose including needle exchange program staff, among others.
 2310/2310-252 - requires the department of public health, in cooperation with the Illinois environmental protection agency, to create guidelines for the proper disposal of hypodermic syringes, needles, and other sharps, which shall encourage the use of safe disposal programs that include syringe exchange programs.
 Recently proposed legislation Yes.
 See Pending Federal or State Legislation .